 1. Strengthening research in low capacity environments.
 Because available funding for research capacity building tends to target the highest quality research outputs, to little effort is made to raise research capacity in weaker environments.
 GDN proposes a specific approach to help local research institutions build their capacity.

-2. Joining hands for global excellence.
+2. Delivering high-quality, global collaborative research.
 Many developing country researchers lack opportunities and incentives to interact globally or engage in substantive, global collaborative work, because such opportunities and incentives require specific efforts that are currently under-rated and under-funded.
 GDN proposes to use its network and experience to promote research excellence through collaborative research across regions and disciplines.

 3. Putting development research to better use.
 A patent mismatch in developing countries between the potential demand for policy research and the actual supply of academic research results in poor research-policy interaction.
 GDN proposes to specifically work on the process of using research by using developing various products and approaches to connect researchers and other stakeholders: governments, private sector, civil society.